Dreading your Kindred? Seven Tips for Holiday Gatherings in Times of Global Unrest

 Compass Navigation

 Use the Compass from Glenn Singleton’s Courageous Conversations About Race to consider where everyone is coming from, yourself included.
 It’s no use standing in your feelings and lobbing them at someone who is squarely in the opposite corner and firing factoids back at you.
 Instead, try speaking to them in their own “language” by talking about your thoughts.
 The same applies to any two quadrants.
-For a deeper dive, check out this mini-tutorial.

 Benefits: